Cardenaz/williamcardenas.com/content/posts/landau.md

 The first question to ask now is why is Landau introducing angular momentum?

 I think the answer is the following: For a system in an external field we cannot claim that the angular momentum is conserved.
 But if there is a symmetry, e.g., centrally symmetric field or as in this problem an "axially" symmetric field (later explain what that means) then the component of angular momentum along the axis of symmetry is conserved.
-But how do we even show that the corresponding conserved quantity is precisly this?
+But how do we even show that the corresponding conserved quantity is precisely this?

 Think about the Hamiltonian of a *closed* system.
 By *closed* system we mean "a system of particles which interact with one another but with no other bodies."
 (See definition from §5.
 Lagrangian for a system of particles Mechanics Vol 1.)
 You might object, "well, isn't the diatomic molecule a closed system?
 And if that is the case then why are we bothering with axial symmetry?"
 Yes, the diatomic molecule is a closed system.
 But we switched to relative coordinates and in this case only the projection along the axis of the molecule is constant.
 Remember, Landau teaches us that the angular momentum of a system depends on the point with respect to which it is defined.
 Why?
 Because angular momentum involves the radius vector.
 And for a rigid body, the most fitting point is the COM of the body.